KaiyueTao/KaiyueTao.github.io/_tabs/projects.md

 ![](https://tva1.sinaimg.cn/large/008eGmZEly1gmqyiqne4ej30ne0f641f.jpg)

 This work was done during my participation in Advanced Medical Image (AMI) Program held by Vascular Imaging Lab at the University of Washington.
+Recently, the work was accepted by ISMRM2021!
-Please download the summarized abstract (submitted to ISMRM2021) [here](/assets/Exploring%20feature%20space%20of%20MR%20vessel%20images%20with%20limited%20data%20annotations%20through%20metric%20learning%20and%20episodic%20training.pdf).
+Please download the summarized abstract [here](/assets/Exploring%20feature%20space%20of%20MR%20vessel%20images%20with%20limited%20data%20annotations%20through%20metric%20learning%20and%20episodic%20training.pdf).

 ## Intelligent Video-editing Pipeline (at ByteDance)